JaroldEnderez/Research/README.md

 IDE: Eclipse EE

 Voters can:
-          create account and cast votes
+          create account and cast votes,
-          Student ID shall be uploaded to verify student Can only vote once
+          Student ID shall be uploaded to verify student (im working on it), Can only vote once

 Admins can:
-          see results
+          see results,
           manage voters

 Voting ballot will be created on html